El Rancho Hotel and Casino: Silverbird (1977–82)

 In August 1977, a fire occurred in the hotel's four-story building, forcing the evacuation of its guests.
 A cigarette had been left behind by hotel guests in a second-floor room, catching a mattress on fire.
-The Silver Bird suffered a two-alarm fire on March 3, 1981, when an arsonist lit up a dressing room under the showroom stage.
+The Silverbird suffered a two-alarm fire on March 3, 1981, when an arsonist lit up a dressing room under the showroom stage.
 The hotel was evacuated with no injuries, and only minimal damage was caused.
 However, 14 fire trucks responded because it was the third fire in four months to occur at local resorts.

-Riddle died in 1980, and the Silver Bird, along with his other casinos, was placed into his estate.
+Riddle died in 1980, and the Silverbird, along with his other casinos, was placed into his estate.
 The casinos filed for Chapter 11 bankruptcy later that year, and a reorganization effort failed to pay off the resort's creditors.
-An auction of the Silver Bird lease was held on December 2, 1981, with a minimum bid of $3.8 million.
+An auction of the Silverbird lease was held on December 2, 1981, with a minimum bid of $3.8 million.
 The resort was worth approximately $2.5 million.
-Tiger Investment still owned the resort, and any new leasee would have to make monthly payments of approximately $264,000.
+Tiger Investment still owned the resort, and any new lessee would have to make monthly payments of approximately $264,000.
 Other lease expenditures for furniture and equipment would raise the monthly costs to approximately $500,000.
-Bob Stupak was among those who bid on the Silver Bird, but no one bid the minimum amount.
+Bob Stupak was among those who bid on the Silverbird, but no one bid the minimum amount.
 Eddy King, the chairman of record promotion company Star Makers Unlimited, offered the highest bid at $3.5 million.
 Last-minute efforts to negotiate a deal with King did not work out.
-As a result of the failed auction, the Silver Bird was closed on December 3, 1981, at the order of a federal bankruptcy judge.
+As a result of the failed auction, the Silverbird was closed on December 3, 1981, at the order of a federal bankruptcy judge.
 The closure affected approximately 850 employees.